Understanding Endoscopic Ultrasonography

 Most EUS procedures are completed with the patient under sedation.
 Therefore, you will most likely need someone to drive you home after the examination.
 Also, be sure to have someone stay with you for the remainder of the day as the sedatives can cause you to have impaired judgment and problems with your reflexes.

 What Will Happen During the EUS?

 Doctors use different techniques to complete the EUS.
-However, when your upper gastrointestinal tract is the area that the doctor wants to examine, your throat will likely be numbed with a local anesthetic spray prior to the procedure.
-In addition, most endoscopists sedate their patients to ensure that they are comfortable.
+However, when your upper gastrointestinal tract is the area that the doctor wants to examine, the EUS scope will be inserted through your mouth, into your esophagus, stomach, and small intestine.
+In addition, you will be sedated and monitored by an anesthesiologist to ensure your comfort and safety.
 During the EUS, you’ll probably be asked to position yourself on your left side.
 After you are sedated, the doctor will slide the device through your mouth and into your esophagus.
 The equipment will also pass through your stomach and into the first section of your small intestine.
 You will be able to breathe normally during the procedure.
 Also, the entire examination typically takes less than an hour to complete.
 Depending on the type of sedation used, you may not remember having the EUS.
-Some people even fall asleep during the procedure.
+Most people even fall asleep during the procedure.

 After Your EUS

 When your doctor gives you sedatives for the procedure, you will need to wait in a recovery area until the medicine has stopped affecting you.
 You may experience bloating after the examination because air and water will enter your body during the EUS.
 Also, your throat may be a little sore the next day.
 You will likely receive details regarding your initial results that same day.
 Keep in mind that it may take several days for you to receive the results from a biopsy.